 Baking Soda Explosion

 This is another good project for middle schoolers to do outdoors.
 Put 3 tsp. of baking soda in the middle of a tissue and twist the tissue closed to hold the baking soda inside.
-Put one-quarter cup of warm water into a plastic sandwich bag and then add 1/2 cup of vinegar.
-Drop the tissue and baking soda in the plastic bag and quickly close it.
+Put one-quarter cup of warm water into a "zip lock" plastic sandwich bag and then add 1/2 cup of vinegar.
+Drop the tissue and baking soda in the plastic bag and quickly zip it closed.
 Sometimes it is easier to partially close the bag and then put the tissue in it.
 Watch as the tissue dissolves in the water and releases the baking soda.
 It reacts with the vinegar making carbon dioxide.
-The gas keeps expanding in the bag until it has nowhere else to go and creates an explosion.
+The gas keeps expanding in the bag until it has nowhere else to go and, POW!, the bag bursts open in a small but impressive explosion.